 Termite alates have:

 Now in truth signs like this are indicative of infestation of either ants or in worst case termites.
 Don’t ignore signs like these.
-Call professionals like us at Hi- Tech Termite control.
+Call professionals like the team here at Hi- Tech Termite control.
 At the very least, a complete inspection is in order!

 If you are seeing what could be termite signs, know that there are several species of drywood and subterranean termites that may be infesting your property.
 Not to worry dear readers!
 All you need to do is call us today if you see any signs of termite infestation.
 A professional inspection will determine exactly what your problem is.